noelcodes/Capstone-Project/README.md

 classifier.add(Dense(units = 12, activation = 'softmax'))
 classifier.compile(optimizer = 'adam', loss = 'categorical_crossentropy', metrics = ['accuracy'])
 ```
+Question: How do I design my model?
+Answer: 1) borrow architecture from other models (github + youtube + blogs + DS online course)
+        2) Experience with my previous models. (based on Accuracy score + Confusion Matrix)
+        3) trial-and-error (no gridsearch)

+Below I will explain what each layer is doing:

 - Sequential() tells keras that we will be buliding sequential layers for our model. [https://keras.io/getting-started/sequential-model-guide/].
 - Conv2D() is our 1st layer.
 32 is the number of filters.
 You can use other numbers.
 But I usually see from other practitioners, they usually used multiples of 32 (example 64, 128, 256, etc..).
 (3,3) is the filter matrix size.
 Input_shape 128 x 128, is the same as previously mentioned about Target Size.
 Next is the '3' meaning we are dealing with RGB.
 And lastly 'relu' the activation method.